 To perform the “windowpane test”, pinch off a small piece of dough, roll it into a ball and use your hands to gently stretch the dough.
 If the dough can stretch to form a thin sheet and be almost translucent so that you can see the light through it, your dough has passed the “windowpane test”.
 This means that you have kneaded the dough sufficiently and that the dough is ready to be proofed.

 At this stage, the dough will be somewhat sticky and tacky, mostly because of the butter and high liquid content.
-However, once the dough has had its first proofing, it will be less sticky to the touch and easier to handle.
+But the dough should be coming away from the sides of the bowl during the mixing.
+Once the dough has had its first proofing, it will be less sticky to the touch and easier to handle.

 Lightly oil a large mixing bowl.
 Roll the dough into a smooth-ish ball and place it inside the bowl.

-Cover with a clean tea towel, and set it aside somewhere warm for about 1 hour, or until it has doubled in size.
+Cover with a clean tea towel or bowl cover, and set it aside somewhere warm for about 1.5 hours, or until it has doubled in size.